Cash flow has been a growing cause for concern within the sector for a number of years.

 Bank of Scotland Social Entrepreneurs Trade Up Programme

 The Bank of Scotland Social Entrepreneurs Trade Up Programme provides a range of support for social enterprises in response to COVID-19.
-The deadline for applications has been extended to 1pm 7 May.
-For details on eligibility criteria, please visit the School for Social Entrepreneurs website.
+The programme is now closed and is not accepting new applications.

 - The Welsh Government has announced a £400m grant pot to provide support to Welsh businesses, social enterprises and charities affected by the Coronavirus (COVID-19) pandemic.
 This includes:

 • Grants of £10,000 for micro-businesses employing up to 9 people.